kostas-kapasakis/discovery-service/README.md

   - will delete the instance
   - will return the new instance that was deleted

+- get '/docs' in the browser:
+  - will navigate you to the swagger ui and the api documentation

 ## How to run the api

 1) Add one .env file with the following structure